Thanga Surangam

 Thanga Surangam is a 1969 Indian Tamil-language film, directed by T. R. Ramanna and produced by E. V. Rajan.
-The film stars Sivaji Ganesan, Bharathi and Vennira Aadai Nirmala.
-It was released on 28 March 1969, and emerged a major success.
+The film stars Sivaji Ganesan, Bharathi, Vennira Aadai Nirmala and Nagesh.
+It was released on 28 March 1969 and emerged a major success.
+The film was remade in Hindi in 1978 as Furs Aur Koon and in Telugu in 1994 as Bayankara Gudachari.